Summary IconKey Takeaways

 Gartner Rating: 4.6

-Airbyte is an open-core data integration platform that offers an alternative to the rigid licensing models of traditional ETL tools.
+Airbyte provides a flexible, open-source approach with high customizability.
+Airbyte is an alternative to the rigid licensing models of traditional ETL tools.
 Moving away from a proprietary cloud-native service, Airbyte provides an open-source engine that’s ideal if you want to self-host your own infrastructure and avoid vendor lock-in.

 Airbyte uses Debezium as an embedded library to capture and monitor changes in your database.
 Airbyte also provides AI-assisted functionality, which reads through your API documentation and autofills the configuration fields while setting up the CDC pipeline.